-The Federal Aviation Administration (FAA) Office of Finance and Management (AFN) Office of Financial Services (ABA) Delphi Transaction File (DTF) serves as a centralized repository for the historical financial information used by other FAA's systems ("downstream systems").
+The Federal Aviation Administration (FAA) Office of Finance and Management (AFN) Office of Financial Services (ABA) Delphi Transaction File (DTF) serves as a centralized repository for the historical financial information used by other FAA's "downstream systems."
 The purpose of the system is to provide a single source of financial data to downstream systems so that they can perform budget, financial, and performance management functions.
 DTF maintains historical financial information in the event of requests or audits and interprets, validates, and stages this data so that other FAA downstream systems do not need to perform these tasks.
 DTF is authorized under 5 United States Code (U.S.C.) § 301.

-The FAA is publishing this Privacy Impact Assessment (PIA) for DTF in accordance with Section 208 of the E-Government Act of 2002 because the system processes personally identifiable information (PII) from members of the public who are businesses, vendors, and customers that do business with the FAA.
+The FAA is publishing this Privacy Impact Assessment (PIA) for DTF in accordance with Section 208 of the E-Government Act of 2002 because the system processes Personally Identifiable Information (PII) from members of the public who are businesses, vendors, and customers that do business with the FAA.
+There have been updates to the DTF system and the FAA is publishing this update to the DTF PIA.